Financial Independence, Retire Early (FIRE) movement explained

 In addition to putting aside a high percentage of their incomes, this group maximizes their tax advantages and returns by using a combination of savings accounts, traditional and Roth retirement accounts, and investments.

 Some FIRE tactics, like saving as much as possible or cutting back on spending, work for just about anyone.
-But the goal of saving 25 times your annual expenses by the time you’re 35 or 40 and retiring early on 3% to 4% of your savings may not be the right approach for everyone—especially people with lower incomes or people who live and work in major metropolitan areas where the cost of living is high.
+However, the goal of saving 25 times your annual expenses by the time you’re 35 or 40 and retiring early on 3% to 4% of your savings may not be the right approach for everyone—especially people with lower incomes or people who live and work in major metropolitan areas where the cost of living is high.
 If your income barely covers your basic expenses, this plan may not be doable for you.

 The FIRE lifestyle isn’t always sustainable.
 Missing out on vacations, swapping weekend time with the family for a second job, and denying yourself simple luxuries like owning a car ultimately may feel limiting to some.
 Setting ambitious FIRE goals may be more realistic if your income is high and your responsibilities are few.
 Throw a couple of kids and a mortgage into the mix, however, and early retirement can start to feel a lot more challenging.